A process calculus with finitary comprehended terms: Concluding Remarks

-Different from the variable-binding operators introduced in this paper, the variable-binding operators from $\mu$CRL and PSF which generalize associative operators of \ACP\ do not give rise to finitary comprehended terms.
-It is much more difficult to fit the variable-binding operators from those formalisms in with an algebraic framework, see e.g.~\cite{Lut02a}.
+Different from the variable-binding operators introduced in this paper, the variable-binding operators from $\mu$CRL and PSF that generalize associative operators of \ACP\ do not give rise to finitary comprehended terms.
+It is much more difficult to fit the variable-binding operators from those formalisms in an algebraic framework, see e.g.~\cite{Lut02a}.
 This also holds for the integration operator, which is found in extensions of the axiom system \ACP\ concerning timed processes to allow for the alternative composition of a continuum of differently timed processes to be expressed (see e.g.~\cite{BM02a}).
+It is worth mentioning that in effective $\mu$CRL, a restriction of $\mu$CRL for which a simulator is feasible (see e.g.~\cite{GP95a}), the variable bound by the variable binding operator that generalizes alternative composition must have a finite range.

 We have also attempted to fit variable-binding operators that bind variables with an infinite range in an algebraic framework.
 We have looked at binding algebras~\cite{Sun99a}, which are second-order algebras of a specific kind that covers variable-binding operators.
 The problem is that the theory of binding algebras is insufficiently elaborate for our purpose.
 For example, it is not known whether the important characterization results from the theory of first-order algebras, i.e.\ Birkhoff's variety result and Malcev's quasi-variety result (see e.g.~\cite{BS81a,MT92a}), have generalizations for binding algebras.